clear-code/sharetary/README.md

     See also [the example configuration to crawl and load GitHub activities](sample/fluent-plugin-github-activities.conf).
     It includes rules to convert fetched GitHub activities to Sharetary events.

+    It is recommended to put your GitHub access token in `td-agent.conf`.
+    You can obtain it [here](https://github.com/settings/tokens).
  6. Start td-agent.

     ~~~